-Common renovation, repair and painting activities, including those involving sanding, sawing, grinding, scraping or demolishing lead-painted components can produce exposures to lead-containing dust and chips that can be harmful to adults and children.
-To protect against this exposure risk, the U.S. Environmental Protection Agency (EPA) issued the Renovation, Repair and Painting (RRP) Rule, 40 CFR 745, Subpart E, and it became effective on April 22, 2010.
-The RRP Rule, which is currently in effect in all states that have not received EPA approval to administer their own lead-safe renovation programs, applies to renovation, repair and painting work conducted for a fee that disturbs more than de minimis amounts of lead paint in pre-1978 housing and child-occupied facilities.
-Under the RRP Rule, contractors who perform regulated work must receive certification from EPA, use job supervisors who have one day of lead safety training from EPA-approved trainers and follow specified lead-safe work practices.
+Common Lead Safe Renovation activities, including those involving sanding, sawing, grinding, scraping or demolishing lead-painted components can produce exposures to lead-containing dust and chips that can be harmful to adults and children.
+To protect against this exposure risk, the U.S. Environmental Protection Agency (EPA) issued the Lead Safe Renovation (LSR) Rule, 40 CFR 745, Subpart E, and it became effective on April 22, 2010.
+The LSR Rule, which is currently in effect in all states that have not received EPA approval to administer their own lead-safe renovation programs, applies to renovation, repair and painting work conducted for a fee that disturbs more than de minimis amounts of lead paint in pre-1978 housing and child-occupied facilities.
+Under the LSR Rule, contractors who perform regulated work must receive certification from EPA, use job supervisors who have one day of lead safety training from EPA-approved trainers and follow specified lead-safe work practices.

 Frequently Asked Questions and Answers

 1. What types of structures are covered by the rule?

 - Target Housing: Housing constructed prior to 1978, except housing for the elderly or persons with disabilities (unless a child under age 6 years resides in or is expected to reside in such housing) and 0-bedroom dwellings.